shreyababu/visual-argument-2020fall/README.md

-**The main .xcf file is called visualargumentrbg.xcf !**
+**The main .xcf file is called Destroying RBG.xcf !**

-**Please take note that these aspects are not finished:**

--Books stacked on top of hand (will be colored in and have names of court cases on them)

--Head piece (will be colored in)

--Hair (will be colored in and possibly add on a bun for RBG's signature look)

--Head and arm (will be retraced in black, currently gray)

--Face (nose will be added and possibly earrings for RBG's signature look)

-*In general, I have a lot of work to do on making the statue look more like RBG.

-**OVERALL,** this is meant to depict the late Justice Ruth Bader Ginsburg as the Statue of Liberty.
+**OVERALL,** this piece is meant to depict the late Justice Ruth Bader Ginsburg as the Statue of Liberty.
 This is a political visual argument, stating that the appointment of Amy Coney Barrett would destroy the work RBG has done for women's rights.
-Thus, the words "Here lies Ladies' Liberty" below the statue.
+Thus, the words "Here Lies Ladies' Liberty" are written below the statue.
 I chose the words "Ladies' Liberty" to serve as a callback to Lady Liberty/ the Statue of Liberty.

-Some things I'd appreciate advice on:
--How I can make her look more like RBG?
-Should I add actual text that indicates it is her?
--Any notes if there should be a background?
+The book RBG holds by her side reads "My Most Fervent Wish," indicative of her final words, which were to not appoint her replacement on SCOTUS until a new president was elected.
+The books she holds on top of her palm are some cases in which she was influential in fighting for women's rights.
+The top case, Roe v.
+Wade, was not ruled on by RBG herself as it was before her time on SCOTUS, but it is representative of the abortion rights that RBG guarded; these rights are the most vulnerable if Barrett would be to appointed, which is why it has a place on the top of the stack.

+Most of this piece was drawn by me, and I really enjoyed adding in details to add to the symbolism and aesthetic.
+I hope you all enjoy it!